kyleraywed/dei/README.md

 // evaluated is non-deterministic.
 Be careful when using "con". func (iter *Dei[T]) Foreach(in func(value T), comments ...string)

 // Transform each element by applying a function.
+Flattening is implicit as each edit is made
+// directly to a clone of input on Apply().
 Optional comment strings. func (iter *Dei[T]) Map(in func(value T) T, comments ...string)

 // Skip the first n items and yields the rest.
 Comments inferred.